Zhong-Lab-UCSD/iMARGI-Docker/README.md

 [ENCODE project](https://www.encodeproject.org/data-standards/reference-sequences/).
 The FASTA file of the reference genome is too large for us to host it in GitHub repo.
 You can be download it use the link:
 [GRCh38_no_alt_analysis_set_GCA_000001405.15](https://www.encodeproject.org/files/GRCh38_no_alt_analysis_set_GCA_000001405.15/@@download/GRCh38_no_alt_analysis_set_GCA_000001405.15.fasta.gz).
-It needs to be decompressed using `gunzip -d` command.
+It needs to be decompressed using `gunzip -d` command on Linux/MacOS.
+If your system is Windows, you can use 7Zip software to decompress the `.gz` file.
+Besides, you can also use the `gunzip` tool delivered in iMARGI-Docker.

 We assume that you put the data and reference files in the following directory structure.